dustinson/d3cblog.github.io/_posts/2022/2022-09-23-MonteCarlo.markdown

     image_fullwidth: "monteCarloTable.png"
 ---
 Monte Carlo forecasts are a probabilistic approach to determining when something will be done.
+It's a helpful tool to change the conversation from "What is the Deadline?" to "How confident are we to complete by a date?".
+Changing this view can trigger more helpful conversations about what changes in focus can help us increase our confidence.
+Yes, the "MVP" is "Everything", but what features should we really focus on first?

 I'd recommend you download the example from <a href='https://www.focusedobjective.com/pages/free-spreadsheets-and-tools' target='new'>https://www.focusedobjective.com/pages/free-spreadsheets-and-tools </a> and work along with this example.
 Please follow Troy Magennis on Twitter <a href='https://twitter.com/t_magennis'>https://twitter.com/t_magennis </a> for more info.